 - Boldness = speaking what God wants said

-Done rightly, neither characteristic focuses on me.
+Done right, neither characteristic focuses on me.
 Read Confident Humility is Not an Oxymoron for more.
 Paul’s boldness sprung from his certainty of Jesus, not his own accomplishments (Philippians 3:7-9).
 Ours must be the same.

 And now, compelled by the Spirit, I am going to Jerusalem. –Acts 20:22